fauria/thermoman-360/README.md

 - Fernando Álvarez-Uría, Software Engineer. <fauria@gmail.com>.
 Twitter: [@fauria](https://twitter.com/fauria)
 - Nuño Valencia, Industrial Engineer. <info@nunovalencia.info> Twitter: [@NuoValencia](https://twitter.com/NuoValencia)
 - Andrea Jiménez, Business Analyst <andreaj.567@gmail.com>.
-Twitter: [@](https://twitter.com /eatgreekspeakfr)
+Twitter: [@ eatgreekspeakfr](https://twitter.com /eatgreekspeakfr)
-- Diego Lasaosa, Architect. <diegolasaosa@certicalia.com > Twitter: [@diegolasaosa](https://twitter.com/diegolasaosa)
+- Diego Lasaosa, Architect. <diegolasaosa@certicalia.com> Twitter: [@diegolasaosa](https://twitter.com/diegolasaosa)

-The teams were already pre-assigned before the event, altough we didn't know each other beforehand.
+The teams were already pre-assigned before the event, although we hadn't met before.

-At the entrance, the organisation handed each participant a kit, containing among other goodies one piece of a puzzle.
+At the entrance, the organisation handed each participant a hackathon kit, containing among other goodies one piece from a puzzle.

 The hackathon members teamed up by matching their puzzle pieces during a networking session.

-Each one had a superhero assigned, and ours was Ironman.
+Each one had a superhero assigned, and ours was Ironman, thus the name of the project.

 # Hardware